 Read More | Wonder what Paris is like in the different seasons?
 Here is Paris in the Spring, Paris in the Summer, and Paris in the Fall...

 18. Hidden Paris | Parc de Bagatelle

 Head on over to the Bois de Boulogne and take a stroll through the Parc de Bagatelle.
+This gorgeous park is one of the best hidden places to visit in Paris.
 Roses galore and peacocks fanning their tail feathers are the perfect taste of the country in Paris.
 Read all about how the Parc de Bagatelle came to be because of a bet between Marie Antoinette and her brother-in-law.